mkohler/cython_swig/README.rst

 .. class:: handout

-    ...And we start with an interface file.
+    Like with SWIG, we start by creating an interface file.
 In Cython-land, the interface file is a dot-PXD file.

     And...it sure looks a lot like the SWIG interface file.
 The boilerplate is different, but it references a C header file, and it is ALMOST a copy-and-paste of the C header file.
-(You have to remove the semi-colon.)
+(We have to remove the semi-colon.)

 cy_adder.pyx:  Cython source file
 =================================